mahakb2003/smartnest-user-funnel-analytics/README.md

 ## 🧹 Data Cleaning — Python
 All 8 tables were cleaned individually in Python.
 Each table was checked for:
-1.duplicate rows removed based on primary key 2.invalid UUID format IDs dropped — bad IDs silently break all joins 3.datetime columns converted from string using format='mixed' 4.all string columns stripped and lowercased
+1. duplicate rows removed based on primary key
+2. invalid UUID format IDs dropped — bad IDs silently break all joins
+3. datetime columns converted from string using format='mixed'
+4. all string columns stripped and lowercased
-5.zero and negative prices and quantities dropped 6.missing values imputed only where relevant to funnel analysis
+5. zero and negative prices and quantities dropped
+6. missing values imputed only where relevant to funnel analysis

 Created derived columns:
 1.user_segment